Answers to some of your frequently asked questions about Castle Blood

 Where do you get your cool stuff?

 Many of our cast members actually build haunts all over North America and beyond.
-We build many of our own props and costumes that you will see on your tour.
-In fact, you’ll see our stuff in most of the other haunts in western PA if you know where to look.
-And, Yes, we will build anything you’d like for you.
-Just not in Sept or October.
+We also have cast members who are notable costume designers and make many of the props and costumes that you will see on your tour.
+In fact, you’ll see our stuff in most of the other haunts in Western PA, if you know where to look.
+We frequently have new costumes from our line for sale on our online shop.

 Can I get married at Castle Blood?

 Yes.
-There are a bunch of things to keep in mind for that, but now that we are less weather sensitive, we have ways to accommodate this.
-There is not at present one big room large enough for a wedding, but we can either do tents in the courtyard or rent the social club right down the street.
-We also have a special wedding tour we can do for your guests through the haunt
+There is not at present one big room large enough for a wedding reception or large number of guests, but we have hosted small wedding parties.
+For larger groups you can have tents in the courtyard or rent the social club right down the street.
+We also have a special wedding tour we can do for your guests through the haunt.
+Using the castle as a location for wedding, prom, or other photos can be arranged by contacting us.

 Do you rent the Castle for other projects?

 Yes we do.
-The castle in all its different locations has been used for video shoots, movies and photo shoots.
+The castle in all its different locations has been used for video shoots, movies, photo shoots, cosplay shoots, art shows and more.
 Prices vary greatly depending on what you are doing, and what you need from us.

 What can’t we bring inside?